-EISACT_3D CC
+EISCAT_3D CC

 Within the EISCAT_3D CC training and e-learning have not been discussed at depths yet.
 EISCAT runs courses regularly on working with the radars and radar data.
 These courses usually give a background to the radar measurements, followed with hands on exercises to run the radars (selecting modes, executing, analysis and evaluation).
 Most of this could possibly be done via the Internet.
-But with remote attendance one might loose the focus on the course.
+But with remote attendance one might lose the focus on the course.

 What EISCAT has not done so far is to have training for users at somewhat more advanced levels.
 That would be how to do make own radar modes, advanced analysis and data searches/mining.
 These could be perfect to run together with e-Infrastructures at somewhat regular intervals and levels.
 The CC can contribute to the setup of such events in the second project year.